Flat White

 What It Tastes Like

-A flat white is an espresso drink made with finely textured milk called microfoam.
-The espresso remains clearly noticeable, while the milk softens the edges and adds body.
+A flat white tastes balanced and coffee-forward.
+The espresso remains clearly noticeable, while the microfoam softens the edges and adds body without diluting the flavor.

-Because it uses less milk than a latte and no thick foam layer like a cappuccino, the coffee flavor comes through more directly.
-The texture is smooth and consistent throughout, without a separate foam layer.
+Because it uses less milk than a latte and a thin layer of microfoam rather than the thick foam cap of a cappuccino, the coffee flavor comes through more directly.
+The texture is smooth and consistent throughout.

 💡 Behind the Cup

 Microfoam is milk steamed into very fine bubbles that blend evenly with the espresso instead of sitting on top.
-This creates a drink where the milk and coffee are fully integrated.
+This creates a drink where the milk and coffee are fully integrated, with a velvety texture that feels smooth and glossy rather than airy like cappuccino foam.

 How to Order